Ya-ChiHo/Wei-et-al-2023/README.md

 # Wei-et-al-2023
 R Scripts related to the Wei et al 2023 manuscript.

+Please see STAR Methods in Wei et al 2023 manuscript for software and package versions

 These scripts are minimally commented to be functional and reproducible, they are not tutorials.
 Please see the Methods section in the manuscript for additional details and non-R related analyses.

 Scripts in 'Data processing' describe steps taken to generate R objects and contain functions that are required for various analyses as well as the output plots for main figures that appear in the manuscript.